tonykwok/tonykwok/README.md

 My name is [Tony Guo](https://kwapoong.github.io).

-I am a software engineer.
+I am a software engineer at Xiaomi.

-Currently, I'm working at Xiaomi.

 Prior to that, I was a technical lead in the Xperia<sup>TM</sup> Camera Application team at Sony, China.